Higher-form symmetries, anomalous magnetohydrodynamics, and holography: Hydrodynamic calculation of relaxation rate

 where $\mu_A$ is the space-independent axial chemical potential, $\rho$ the axial charge density, and $\chi$ the axial charge susceptibility, which in principle could depend on the temperature and background magnetic field.

 Thus, we have the chiral relaxation rate as,

 Following \cite{figueroa1} we give below the chiral MHD equations as,

 where $\sigma$ is the electric conductivity of the plasma, and we have assumed that the density of electric charge is zero, and the plasma has zero velocity.
-The last term in $k \mu_A B$ is the contribution from the chiral magnetic effect.
+The last term: $8k \mu_A \vec{B}$, is the contribution from the chiral magnetic effect (CME)\footnote{Note that there is a factor of 2 difference in the CME between this paper and that of \cite{figueroa1}.
+This is owing to the fact that in \cite{figueroa1}, $\mu_A$ couples to $\frac{j_A^0}{2}$ while here in the definition of $\mu_A$, we have chosen it to couple to $j_A^0$.}.
 This system of equations is complemented by the anomaly equation above (\ref{anomaly4}).

 Now if we neglect the time-derivative of $\vec{E}$ in (\ref{mhd}) we can express $\vec{E}$ in terms of $\vec{B}$ using (\ref{mhd}).
 Then, we get for long-range fluctuations of the gauge fields (that is $\nabla\times\vec{B}\to 0$),